 A short three hours from Hong Kong, Mount Kinabalu sits as the tallest peak in Malaysia and Borneo, and boasts the title of 20th tallest mountain in the world.
 So if you’re looking for adventure, but don’t have many annual leave days left, you could climb, summit and be back in time for your Monday morning meetings in as little as three days!

 Best time to go: It’s recommended to go during dry season, anytime between March – August, however the climate is tropical so do plan for passing showers and heavy rain at any given moment!

 If it’s breathtaking views and cultural diversity you’re after, the Annapurna Circuit is a trek that simply can’t be missed.
-Although there are treks which start from just two days, it’s recommended that in order to truly make the most of your adventure, you stay for as long as possible and explore as much as you can!
-Lonely Planet‘s best tip for this trek “is to remember that the side trips and excursions from places like Manang, Muktinath and Jomsom rank as the highlights of the trek,” so be sure to keep that in mind when you’re planning, too.
+Although there are treks which start from just two days, it’s recommended that, in order to truly make the most of it, you stay for as long as possible and explore as much as you can!
+Lonely Planet‘s best tip for this trek is to “remember that the side trips and excursions from places like Manang, Muktinath and Jomsom rank as the highlights of the trek,” so be sure to keep that in mind when you’re planning.

 Don’t have much time?
 Why not head to Kathmandu and book a guide to take you on a series of shorter hikes in Kathmandu Valley?
 Start early morning and head back to town for a glass of wine come evening.
 Sounds pretty good to us!

 Fly to: Tribhuvan International Airport

 Flight time: 5 hours (plus a 25-minute flight to Pokhara)